fcapuano/homeassistant_petkit_repository/README.md

 ## Configuration is done in the UI

 > [!IMPORTANT]
+> Accounts: \
-> Petkit accounts cannot be logged in two places at the same time.
-To use the official Petkit application and the Home Assistant integration simultaneously, you must create a second Petkit account and a "Family".
+> In order to use the official Petkit official application **AND** HomeAssistant  simultaneously, you must have 2 accounts :
-> Follow these steps:
+> * Use the **primary** account with your official Petkit application.
+> * Use the **secondary** account for Home Assistant.
 >
+> Add the secondary account to the primary account's family in the Petkit application. \
+>
+> **How to create a family:**
-> 1. Go to the Petkit application.
+> 1. Go to the Petkit application, when logged with your primary account.
-> 2. At the top, click on Family Management and then on the Create a family button and follow the instructions.
+> 2. At the top, click on `Family Management` and then on the `Create a family` button and follow the instructions.
-> 3. Once finished, click the Add family member button.
+> 3. Once finished, click the `Add family member` button.
-> 4. Add your second Petkit account that you will have created beforehand and will be used by the Home Assistant Petkit integration.
+> 4. Add your second Petkit account.
+> 5. Now log in to the Home Assistant application with your secondary account.

 ## Available languages